Identifying Talent

 • Anchoring bias: In anchoring bias, the first piece of information you hear can influence the situation.
 For example, if you know right away that a candidate earns well below market value for their work, it will be difficult to consider them for a higher salary.

 • Contrast bias: This type of bias occurs when you compare candidates to each other rather than comparing each one to the job description at hand.
-The standards become distorted as the interview process becomes about which candidate seems most impressive than the others, not which one would best suit the job.
+The standards become distorted as the interview process becomes about which candidate seems more impressive than the others, not which would best suit the job.

 • First impression bias: Like anchoring bias, putting too much pressure on a first impression can lead to unfair discrimination.
 If a candidate seems overly nervous or flustered, that will color the rest of your interactions with them, even if they compose themselves later in the interview.